<img src="https://certify.alexametrics.com/atrk.gif?account=knr3r1xk/v20jL" style="display:none" height="1" width="1" alt="">

 4. Informed and Flexible Order Management

 Once your order is placed, keeping your customers up to date throughout your fulfillment process is just good service.
 Or if your sales channels use EDI, an absolute requirement that will get you fined if you don’t.
-This can be managed easily by an automated order management solution which updates your customers at every step of the way, without needing manual input from your team.
+This can be managed easily by an automated order management solution, which updates your customers at every step of the way, without needing manual input from your team.

 To accomplish all this, you can turn to OrderEase to automate your order management processes and simplify how your company interacts with its different sales channels.
 We make order management easy and give you the tools you need as you look to scale your business.